Offerings for the Gods, Part 2: The Vanir

 Drink: Rich, dark beers.
 Herbal liqueurs.
 Apple cider (both alcoholic and non-).

-Njord is, in my experience, a very generous deity.
-Njord is often content enjoying whatever the other Gods are being offered, and he’s also often happy to share his offerings with any other deity.
+In my experience, Njord is a very generous deity.
+He is often content enjoying whatever the other Gods are being offered, and he’s also often happy to share his offerings with any other deity.

 Food: Fish, seafood, and pork.
 Clam chowder with crusty bread.
 Herring and rye crackers.
 Gold-covered chocolate coins; chocolates made with sea salt or in the shape of seashells.

 Drink: Dark beer; gin; vodka.
 Or, anything that you have available.
 (Currently, He has a bottle of Death’s Door gin from a local distillery.)

 Other offerings: Gold, beads, shells, spices, and anything else than has been used/can be as currency.
 Tobacco, either smoked in a pipe or offered loose.
 Seashells; fishing gear; boats; anchors.

 Though not listed in the Eddas, Nerthus is sometimes seen by modern Heathens to be one of the earliest Vanic deities.
 Since she has so many similarities with Freyr (agriculture/fertility deity; traditional procession in a wagon), a lot of the same offerings can be made to Her.
 As her name is also etymologically cognate with Njord’s, so offerings for Him may also work for Her.
 Historically, Nerthus’s offerings were often thrown into bogs, so giving your offering into a body of water would be particularly meaningful.

 Food: Beef and pork.
 Root vegetables; greens (both the bitter and the mild ones).
 Whole-grain breads and cheeses of all kinds.